marciopintomotta/SAP-SQLServer/README.md

-# SAP-SQLServer
+# SAP - SQL Server

-Set of T-SQL Query code to obtain information from SAP Bussines ONE in a SQL Server Database structure.
+Set of SQL (T-SQL) query code to obtain information from SAP Bussines ONE in a SQL Server Database structure.

 ## Requirements

 Kind of obvious, access to a SAP Bussines One database on SQL Server to execute the code :D

 ## Code Available